- What is a lead management system?

 | Depends on data quality | Decisions based on data, not intuition |

-The 8 steps of lead management system to stop losing your leads
+The 8 steps of a lead management system to stop losing leads

 1. Capture actionable leads (not just emails)

-An actionable lead is a minimum amount of useful information to decide what to do next:
+An actionable lead gives you just enough information to decide what should happen next:

-- Why did they leave their contact details?
-Are they public?
+- Why they shared their contact details ?

 2. Enrich leads as soon as they enter the funnel

-A raw lead remains difficult to exploit.
-That’s why enrichment is a key lever that is often underestimated.
-The goal is not to have “all possible information”, but useful information for taking action: 👇🏻
+A raw lead is hard to act on.
+That’s why enrichment is a key lever and one that’s often underestimated.
+The goal isn’t to collect all possible data.
+It’s to gather useful information you can actually act on, such as:

 - Company size. 🏠